 Caitlin brings her energy, humor and smile with her to each tutoring session.
 One of Caitlin’s main teaching goals is to continuously build a strong rapport with each student.
 She strives to get to know each student on an individual level so that she may better understand his/her interests, motivations and learning style.
 Caitlin makes sure to instill confidence in her young learners by building their self esteem through positive reinforcement.
 This initial foundation creates a learning environment paved for success.

-Caitlin has been teaching at Rodeph Sholom School for two years beginning as a first grade teacher and presently positioned in third grade.
+Caitlin is finishing up her first year of teaching children with special needs in a NYC public school.
+She teaches children with Autism in grades Kindergarten to Second Grade.
+Prior to this job, Caitlin taught general education at Rodeph Sholom School for two years, in which she taught first grade and third grade.
 Previously, Caitlin taught high school abroad on a tropical island in Micronesia.
 Though she cherished this unique experience, her true passion is educating early childhood and elementary students.

 Caitlin attended the University of Scranton for her undergraduate degree where she earned a dual teaching degree in Elementary and Special Education.
 In May 2015, Caitlin graduated from Fordham University’s Graduate School of Education where she earned a Master’s of Science in Early Childhood/Special Education.
 Caitlin uses her special education background to meet the needs of each individual learner.
 She prefers to tutor with a hands-on approach by utilizing manipulatives and engaging in instructional games.
 Caitlin is trained to teach Fundations, the Wilson Language Program that emphasizes foundational skills in phonics, fluency, reading comprehension and spelling.
 Caitlin has experience tutoring children from ages 5 to 10 in the Hamptons and New York City.